TorramLabs-Team/Torram_CLI/README.md

 ---

 ## 💻 System Requirements
-**Currently Supported Platform:**
+### **Currently Supported Platform**
 Ubuntu Only - Torram CLI and tools are currently supported on Ubuntu systems only

 ---

 ## 📊 Oracle Price Data